IDGCaptainRussia94/Terraria-SGAmod/README.md

 -A stronger post-L.Wraith Prismic Banshee that drops double loot, also the Prismic Banshee has been given a brand new original look!
 Thanks JellyBru and Rijam! (hint: put fallen stars into the previous mentioned Luminous Alter)

 -A stronger rematch against Sharkvern is now possible by using the Conch while it is raining, after you've beaten him once (doing so fully unlocks Tidal Charm), Sharkvern's fight and apperence has been tweaked (Prim shark!
 Vertex Shark!
 Trail Shark!
-With smooth lighting!)
+With smooth lighting!), there's also an extra attack that was added

 -Hoppers [strikeout]N Droppers[strikeout], automate your Terraria!